Briso10-dev/Briso10-dev/README.md

 # Hey👋 I'm Seraphin Brice Kouam

 ❤️ Passionate about Computer Science since childhood...
 Yes, it's not just something I do—I love it and dedicate myself fully to it.
-   And thus, all of this drives me with a mindset of seeking knowledge!
+   And thus, all of this drives me with a seeking knowledge mindset!

 ### 🚀 Experience:
    - **Designing web applications:**